-- 39. Differentiate between private & public company.

-- 40. Mr. Amit Kumar is interested in the floatation of a company.
-Briefly discuss the steps he should take.

-- 41. Discuss the reasons of superiority of joint stock company over sole proprietorship and partnership.

-- 42. Which form of business is suitable for following types of business and why?
+- 35. Which form of business is suitable for following types of business and why?

 - (a) Beauty Parlour

 - (b) Coaching Centre for science students

 - (c) Hotel

 - (d) Shopping mall

 - (e) Restaurant

 - (f) Small retail business.

-- 43. Dhirubhai Chaurasiya operates a textile business.
-His family is joint and has a lot of ancestral property.
-All the 15 family members are a part of this business.
+- Dhirubhai Chaurasiya operates a textile business.
+His joint family and has a lot of ancestral property.
+All the 15 family member members are a part of this business.
 He is the eldest male member in the family so he heads the business.
 He is liable to all the creditors of the business as he is the decision maker.
-Dhirubhai's grandson has just born a few days ago and he is also the member of the business. - (a) Which form of business is being undertaken by Dhirubhai Chaurasiya? - (b) Identify the features of this form of business based on the information given. - (c) Textile business is part of which type of industry according to you? - 44.
-Every day Amul collects milk from 2.12 million farmers (many illiterate) & converts the milk into branded packaged products & delivers goods all over the country.
+Dhirubhai's grandson has just born a few days ago and he is also the member of the business.

+- (a) Which form of business is being undertaken by Dhirubhai Chaurasiya?

+- (b) Identify the features of this form of business based on the information given.

+- (c) Textile business is part of which type of industry according to you?

+- 37. Every day Amul collects milk from 2.12 million farmers (many illiterate) & converts the milk into branded packaged products & delivers goods all over the country.
 The story of Amul started in Dec, 1946 with a group of farmers been to free themselves from intermediaries, gain access to the market & there by ensure maximum returns for their efforts" - (a) From the above information, identify the form of business organisation used by Amul. - (b) Also quote the line which suggest its features? - (c) According to you.
-Amul is part of which type of industry? - 45.
+Amul is part of which type of industry? - 38.
 Mohan, Sohan and Ramesh are brothers living in a village Mohan is a farmer.
 He grows sugar cane in his field sohan is manufacturer of sugar who is doing the business with his friends Rohan Singh and Jitender.
 Ramesh is a transporter.
 He sells the sugar in the city using his truck.
 This year the sugar got spoiled due to heavy rain.
 Sohan his friends reduced the wages of his workers to cut down their losses. - Classify the business activity undertaken by Mohan & Ramesh. - 2.
 What form of business is Sohan doing with his friends.
 Write any two features of the form ? - 3.
 What type of business risk is faced by them?
-Explain - 46.
+Explain - 39.
 Rahul and Sanchali felt that there was an opportunity of business in providing a service of online grocery stores for working people.
 They analysed the idea in terms of technical, financial and economic liability.
-Once they found all the aspects satisfactory they decided to start a company called 'convenience @ home' private Ltd. They got the name registered with the registrar.

-- (a) Which steps of formation of company are being referred to here? - (b) Also write the next 3 steps associated with it.
+Once they found all the aspects satisfactory they decided to start a company called 'convenience @ home' private Ltd. They got the name registered with the registrar. - (a) Which steps of formation of company are being referred to here? - (b) Also write the next 3 steps associated with it.